Pokemon: The Unknown Continuum

 "Give that back, now!"
 Serge said, as I cautiously followed him from behind, seeing the two of them "It's not yours, now, hand it over!"

 "Let's see…how about…no!"
 The zubat said, and started laughing hysterically, as if he heard the world's funniest joke.
 "It's ours now, and you can't do anything about it!"

 "Well…" Serge said, trying to muster courage.
 "Well, I won't let you leave the cave without giving me the relic fragment!"
 He said, standing in front of the only way out of the cave.

 "Of, for the love of...just give him the fucking rock back!
-I did NOT come here through all this bloody lichen and stench to not see Serge get his artifact back – now give it to him!"
-I said – there was something infuriating about the pair of them – their voices were a high screech and a low, stupid sounding one to Zubat and Koffing respectively.
+I did not come here through all this bloody lichen and stench to not see Serge get his artifact back – now give it to him!"
+I said loudly, showing off a lot of bravado that I didn't really have.
+There was something infuriating about the pair of them – their voices were a high screech and a low, stupid sounding one to Zubat and Koffing respectively.
 It was exactly like the sort of voice that people would use if they were imitating someone stupid and annoying.

 "Ok, have it your way – let's go Zubat!"
 The Koffing said, and they slowly moved towards us, with caution.

 "Oh no…" Serge said, looking a bit worried "What if they're stronger than me?"